 - Highly Cost-Effective – Most polished concrete floor installations are quite cost-effective.
 The savings are even more significant if you factor in maintenance costs over lifetime .

 - Hygiene Friendly – Properly polished concrete can be virtually resistant to fluids, providing waterproof barriers to prevent contaminants from getting to the concrete.
 It typically contains no noticeable VOC’s, making it friendly for any USBG LEED project.

 - Minimum Downtime – Polished concrete areas can be put into service immediately after process is complete.
 It can also be installed while the facility is still in full production.

 - Better Ambient Lighting – The High light reflectivity is another important benefit, especially for office, stores, restaurants etc., to project a bright, clean, professional image.

 Currently, the industry breaks down the process of polished concrete into grinding and polishing.
 Some simply use the word “polishing” for the whole process.
 Each phase is then broken down into multiple steps, consisting of consecutively finer grit abrasives.
 Every step is refined to its purest possible form on a microscopic level from one progressively finer abrasive to the next until the desired level of ‘polishing’ is achieved.

-Recent advances in polishing equipment and techniques has allowed concrete to be ground, honed and polished to a high polish with clarity of reflection and depth.
+Recent advances in polishing equipment and techniques have allowed concrete to be ground, honed, and polished to a high polish with clarity of reflection and depth.
 The process is performed with large planetary head machines where the main head rotates in one direction and smaller satellite heads spin in the opposite direction.

-The result is a beautiful, durable and efficient surface which eliminates the need for carpets or tile that requires expensive replacement, maintenance and use of harsh cleaning chemicals.
+The result is a beautiful, durable and efficient surface that eliminates the need for carpets or tile that requires expensive replacement, maintenance, and use of harsh cleaning chemicals.